Cherry blossoms in Qingjing Farm in Nantou

 To get around via public transport, I recommend buying a Taipei Pass or Easy Card.
 This way, you don’t have to worry about cash or get in line at the train station everytime.

-• An Easy Card is a reloadable card which can be used in buses and train stations anywhere in the country.
+• An Easy Card is a reloadable card that can be used in buses and train stations anywhere in the country.
 You can buy an Easy Card at the airport, train stations, or 7-11.
 The card costs 100 NTD plus top-up amount in multiples of 100 NTD.

 I bought an Easy Card since I find it more flexible.
 I even used it in places outside Taipei City such as Jiufen.
-I topped it with 500 NTD for a 6-day stay and I still had about 100 NTD remaining on my last day.

 5 Days Itinerary to Taiwan